-This privacy statement covers the components of RealMe that provide login and verification services to service providers integrated with RealMe.
-Separate privacy statements apply to DIA's treatment of your personal information with the igovt identity verification service and NZ Post’s treatment of your personal information with its address verification service.
-You will be shown and asked to consent to those privacy statements when applying for an igovt verified identity and verified address.
-All privacy statements that apply to RealMe and its supporting services can be found in a single location.
+This privacy statement covers the components of RealMe that provide login and information brokering to service providers integrated with RealMe.
+Separate privacy statements apply to DIA's treatment of your personal information with the identity verification service or any other third party attribute provider's treatment of your personal information with their attribute verification service.
+You will be shown and asked to consent to those privacy statements when applying for a verified identity and verified address.
+All privacy statements that apply to RealMe and its supporting services are accessible from the RealMe Home page.
 You can review them at any time.

-Information we collect for the RealMe login service
+Information we collect for the purpose of you logging in with RealMe

 Email address and phone numbers